Learning to Optimize for Reinforcement Learning: Abstract

 \section{Abstract}

 In recent years, by leveraging more data, computation, and diverse tasks, learned optimizers have achieved remarkable success in supervised learning, outperforming classical hand-designed optimizers.
-Reinforcement learning (RL) is essentially different from supervised learning and in practice these learned optimizers do not work well even in simple RL tasks.
-We investigate this phenomenon and identity three issues.
-First, the gradients of an RL agent vary across a wide range in logarithms while their absolute values are in a small range, making neural networks hard to obtain accurate parameter updates.
-Second, the agent-gradient distribution is non-independent and identically distributed, leading to inefficient meta-training.
-Finally, due to highly stochastic agent-environment interactions, the agent-gradients have high bias and variance, which increase the difficulty of learning an optimizer for RL.
-We propose gradient processing, pipeline training, and a novel optimizer structure with good inductive bias to address these issues.
-By applying these techniques, for the first time, we show that learning an optimizer for RL from scratch is possible.
-Although only trained in toy tasks, our learned optimizer can generalize to unseen complex tasks in Brax.~\footnote{The code is available at \url{https://github.com/sail-sg/optim4rl/}.}
+Reinforcement learning (RL) is essentially different from supervised learning, and in practice, these learned optimizers do not work well even in simple RL tasks.
+We investigate this phenomenon and identify two issues.
+First, the agent-gradient distribution is non-independent and identically distributed, leading to inefficient meta-training.
+Moreover, due to highly stochastic agent-environment interactions, the agent-gradients have high bias and variance, which increases the difficulty of learning an optimizer for RL.
+We propose pipeline training and a novel optimizer structure with a good inductive bias to address these issues, making it possible to learn an optimizer for reinforcement learning from scratch.
+We show that, although only trained in toy tasks, our learned optimizer can generalize to unseen complex tasks in Brax.~\footnote{The code is available at \url{https://github.com/sail-sg/optim4rl/}.}